-Put your cursor on any photo for a caption, or click here for more March tree and shrub photos.
+Put your cursor on any photo for a caption, or click here for more May woodland, meadow and field photos.
 For the latest observations see @SWC-Nature or scroll down for a live feed.

 Tweets by @SWC_Nature

 21 April 2017 Bluebell time is my favourite time of the year and it is now at its height.
 The next two weekends should see the most intense displays, particularly since they started a little bit early this year.
 Some woods, especially in the Chilterns, may last till the first weekend in May, but I would not bank on it.

 Experiencing bluebell woods at their best is a surprisingly frustrating business.
 They either tend to be not quite fully out or slightly starting to go over.
 There are several spectacular large woods in the south east, but sometimes the greatest thrill is finding a small one you did not know about.
 You turn a corner and there in the distance is that bluish-purple haze and your heart leaps.

 Another variable factor seems to be their aroma.
 Bluebells definitely do have a scent but sometimes I catch it very strongly and sometimes I can't detect it at all.
 Does the aroma vary under different atmospheric conditions or at different times of day?
 Or is it my nose that is erratic?

 If you are a photographer there is also the question of what light is best.
 Sunshine is lovely, of course, and it produces a lovely dappled effect, but it washes out the colour of the bluebells.
 The most intense tones come on cloudy days, but ones that are not too grey.
 Bright high cloud is probably the ideal condition.